WordPress

 Choose WordPress hosting if WordPress is your primary application, you need staging and reliable backups, or plugin and traffic complexity makes generic shared limits a recurring problem.

 Still comparing infrastructure levels?
-Read (/blog/shared-hosting-vs-vps-hosting) for the next tier up, or explore (/managed-wordpress-hosting) plan details.
+Read shared hosting vs VPS hosting for the next tier up, or explore managed WordPress hosting plan details.

 Yes.
 Most shared hosting plans support WordPress via cPanel installers and MySQL databases.
 WordPress-specific hosting adds tuned caching, staging, and update workflows on top of that baseline.